alphons/ValueProviderBug/README.md

 And there is a huge advantage.
 The translation between input values and the model it has to provide can be done INSIDE the ValueProvider.
 Thas the place where it belongs, not in the binder.

 The binder for such a model can ben very simple.
-A controller only calls the valueprovider method `ContainsPrefix` twice and calls `GetModel` once per parameter regardless of the complexicty of the input data.
+A controller only calls the valueprovider method `ContainsPrefix` twice and calls `GetModel` once per parameter regardless of the complexity of the input data.
 The core of the new generic ModelBinder is following code:
 ```c#
 try